-Research: I have made major contributions to understanding the molecular mechanisms of biological systems.
-I established a structure-based drug design laboratory in a pharmaceutical company before starting my position at Columbia.
-I remain strongly interested in studying proteins involved in human diseases and understanding protein-ligand interactions.
-We started working on acetyl-CoA carboxylase (ACC) in 2002, which is an attractive drug discovery target for diabetes and other diseases.
-This evolved into studies on other members of the biotin-dependent carboxylase family as well as other metabolic enzymes.
-Many of these enzymes are large assemblies (500-750 kDa) and we had to overcome serious challenges for their structure determination by crystallography, before the resolution revolution in electron microscopy.
-The structures reveal the molecular mechanism for their catalysis and assembly, as well as their regulation by small molecules.
+Research: I have been in the field of structural biology for more than 38 years, and have made major contributions to understanding the molecular mechanisms of several different biological systems.
+I have a background in chemistry as an undergraduate student and established a structure-based drug design laboratory in a pharmaceutical company before starting at Columbia.
+I still have strong interests in studying proteins involved in human diseases and understanding protein-ligand interactions.
+We started working on acetyl-CoA carboxylase (ACC) in 2002, which is an attractive drug discovery target for diabetes, cancer and other diseases.
+This evolved into studies on other members of the biotin-dependent carboxylase family as well as other metabolic enzymes, and we are still working on the ACC holoenzyme these many years later (a dimer of 250 kD monomers as well as linear polymers of the dimers, which have been very difficult to tackle).
 I am also very interested in deciphering the molecular mechanisms of fundamental biological processes.
-We started working on pre-mRNA 3'-end processing as a collaboration with Dr. James Manley, an expert in this field in our Department.
-I then expanded to related areas, such as RNA degradation and RNA polymerase II termination, which unexpectedly led us to the discovery of the mRNA 5'-end capping quality surveillance mechanism from our studies on the Rat1-Rai1 complex.
+We started working on mRNA 3'-end processing as a collaboration with Dr. James Manley, an expert in this field in our Department.
+I then expanded to related areas, such as RNA degradation and RNA polymerase II termination, which unexpectedly led us to the discovery of the mRNA 5'-end capping quality surveillance mechanism.
 Finally, I also have strong training in the theory and practice of protein crystallography, and have developed new methodologies and computer software that has been distributed to many laboratories around the world.

-I have more than 320 publications, with an h index of 95.

-Mentoring: One of the important considerations when I left industry in 1997 and established my lab at Columbia was the opportunity to train Ph.D. students and post-docs.
-During the past 25 years, 19 students have received their Ph.D. degree, and 32 post-docs have received their training in my lab.
-These former Ph.D. students and post-docs now have jobs in academia (faculty, research scientist) and industry (biotech, pharmaceutical, law), except those who are still receiving post-doc training.
-Currently, three Ph.D. student and five post-docs are receiving training in my lab.
-I put in significant time and effort working with the students and post-docs, to discuss their research projects, to teach them structural biology and to help with their career development.
-The strong publication record from my lab over the past years is a reflection of their training and achievement.
+Overall, I have the expertise, motivation and leadership necessary to successfully carry out the proposed project.